SofiaStrazzi/Software_and_Computing_Exam/README.md

 "python3 analysis.py"

 and then answering to the questions.
-On the base of the answers the script will run MLpython.py or MLtmva.C
+On the base of the answers the script will run MLpython.py or MLtmva.C.